-https://pridenet.spfldcol.edu/ICS/Academic Departments/Academic Success Center/ and to provide appropriate documentation.
+https://pridenet.spfldcol.edu/ICS/Academic Departments/Academic Success Center/

+Accommodation Planning: If you have a documented physical, learning, or psychological disability on record with the Academic Success Center's Learning Support Services, you may be eligible for reasonable academic accommodations to help you succeed in this course.
+It is your responsibility to request such accommodation in advance and to provide appropriate documentation.
 Students on the main campus should contact the Director of Learning Support Services, who is located on the first floor of Hickory Hall, room 105, and can be contacted at 413-748-3768.
 Please let your instructor know of your request as soon as possible so that he can work with you and the Director to arrange for appropriate and reasonable accommodations.